wemake-services/meta/employees.md

 ### How my initial hourly rate is calculated

-The first and most important thing we actually look at while calculating your rate is your open source projects contribution.
+The first and most important thing we actually look at when calculating your rate is your open source projects contribution and your online presence that could introduce you better than just a self-description: your Stack Overflow activity, meetup talks, tech-related publications and so on.

-So, e.g., we do not care of where are you based or where are you from, but we certainly will be concerned if you have an empty GitHub profile with no contribution.
-We are all great fans of open source projects, and we presume that people we'd love to work with are kind of the same.
-Basically,  the point is—if you love to code, you must have contributed somewhere—and if you don't, we would not like to add more pain to your life.
+We are all great fans of open source projects and educational activities within our spare time, and we presume that people we'd love to work with are kind of the same.
+Basically, the point is—if you love to code, you probably must have contributed somewhere or leave an imprint of your devotion in any other way.
+And if you don't, we would not like to add more pain to your life.

-So, please note we do not care of:
+On the other side, we do not care of:
 - How much you were paid on your last job;
-- Year of work experience, but we do care the experience itself;
+- Year of work experience (but of course we do care about the experience itself);
 - What is an average compensation level for a developer in the region where you are based;
 - Where you are based;
 - Age, gender, or nationality.